P. J. Kavanagh: Kavanagh's Irish connections

 Both his parents' relatives originated from Ireland; his father's family came from County Carlow and his mother was thought to be born in County Roscommon, but was brought up in Scotland.

-P.J.
-Kavanagh spoke for RTÉ Radio 1 in 2013 about his national identity: “Even at school I was always regarded as 'Irish.
+P. J. Kavanagh spoke for RTÉ Radio 1 in 2013 about his national identity: “Even at school I was always regarded as 'Irish.
 "I was supposed to be good at rugby because I was Irish", "It was an imprint".
 He wrote a travel biography Finding Connections (1990), where he uncovered his family roots, going back to his great-grandfather, Patrick, and taking on a journey to Australia, Tasmania and New Zealand.
 He also published a literary companion, Voices in Ireland (1994), about the country viewed through local literature.

 In 1995 he made an appearance on Father Ted, a popular British sitcom following the lives of Irish priests, where he co-starred alongside actors like Dermot Morgan, Ardal O'Hanlon and Frank Kelly.

 Connection to the Irish poet Patrick Kavanagh

 P. J. Kavanagh considered himself a great admirer of the Irish poet, Patrick Kavanagh.
 The men met twice, where at first encounter Patrick Kavanagh asked him why he would not change his name.
-From that moment on, Kavanagh started using the abbreviation 'P.J.' in his writing to avoid potential confusion.
+From that moment on, Kavanagh started using the abbreviation 'P. J.' in his writing to avoid potential confusion.

 The Perfect Stranger

 Published in 1966, Kavanagh’s first major literary success and the most recognised work of Kavanagh’s legacy, The Perfect Stranger, is an autobiographical novel about the mourning of his first wife, Sally.
 A memoir about marriage and the life after it, death and finding purpose, The Perfect Stranger also dealt with Kavanagh's sense of humour.

-During the process of writing The Perfect Stranger, P.J.
-Kavanagh remarried and lived with his family in rural England in Gloucestershire, residing in a renovated stone bar with a cottage nearby, where the poet had his creative space and writing room.
+During the process of writing The Perfect Stranger, P. J. Kavanagh remarried and lived with his family in rural England in Gloucestershire, residing in a renovated stone barn with a cottage nearby, where the poet had his creative space and writing room.